Smooth Hankel Functions

 Solutions are products of radial functions and spherical harmonics , Here is a compound index for the quantum numbers.
 Radial functions are spherical Hankel or Bessel functions.
 We will focus on the Hankel functions:

 where is the spherical Hankel function of the first kind.
 Hankel (Bessel) functions are regular (irregular) as thus Hankel functions are exact solutions of the Schrödinger equation in a flat potential with appropriate boundary conditions for large .
 For small , the situation is reversed with Bessel functions being regular.
 Hankel and Bessel functions vary as and when .

 When envelope functions are augmented with partial waves in spheres around atoms, the irregular part of is eliminated.
 Thus augmented Hankel functions can form exact solutions to the Schrödinger equation in a muffin-tin potential.

 Smooth Hankel functions are regular for both large and small .
-The Figure below compares ordinary Hankel functions (dashed lines) to smooth ones for .
+The Figure compares ordinary Hankel functions (dashed lines) to smooth ones for .
 Red, green, and blue correspond to .

 Smooth Hankels are superior to ordinary ones, first because real potentials are not flat so there is scope for improvement on the Hankel functions as the basis set.